 Commission Todd or Jake to write an original work for your choir or orchestra using the contact form on Todd's ABOUT page.

-The line "A silence comes for me" woke me in the middle of the night in London, and I wrote the first drafts the next day on a flight home to Minneapolis.
+After Jake brought me the concept for this piece, the line "A silence comes for me" woke me in the middle of the night in London, and I wrote the first drafts the next day on a flight home to Minneapolis.
 My seat-mates must have known something was up.
 I wrote for almost the entire flight, crying at times, shaking at others, possessed.
 I've never been so fully absorbed in the writing of anything in my life.